JetBrains/teamcity-documentation/topics/net.md

 ## Requirements

-[.NET Core SDK](https://dotnet.microsoft.com/download) must be installed on your build agent machines.
+The .NET runner requires [.NET Core SDK](https://dotnet.microsoft.com/download) to be installed on your build agent machines.

 TeamCity searches for the .NET executable files in the following order:
 1. In the directory defined in the environment variable `DOTNET_HOME` for a TeamCity agent.
 For example, `DOTNET_HOME=D:\SDK\dotnet\`.